 World champion for five years, Dempsey had assumed the proportions of a living legend.
 He was the biggest name in sports, even bigger than Babe Ruth, and as a result there existed no serious challenger for him to fight.
 (Aside, that is, from the great black heavyweights of the day, most notably Harry Wills, but Jack Johnson’s anarchic reign as heavyweight champion had eliminated all support for a black title challenger, no matter how deserving.)
-Having demolished Luis Firpo the year before in one of the most thrilling contests in boxing history, Dempsey was now content to capitalize on his massive popularity with commercial endorsements and appearances on stage and screen, earning good money from his fame while the boxing world tried in vain to find a worthy and appealing adversary.
+Having demolished Luis Firpo the year before in one of the most thrilling contests in boxing history, Dempsey was now content to capitalize on his massive popularity with commercial endorsements and appearances on stage and screen, earning good money from his fame while the boxing world searched without success for a worthy and appealing adversary.

 That “The Fighting Marine” could be that foe was an idea without merit prior to June 1925, though this had more to do with the public’s rather elevated regard for Dempsey than Tunney’s abilities, or lack thereof.
 In fact Tunney was a highly intelligent and gifted boxer who had come a long way since his high profile defeat to Harry Greb three years previous.

-This made Tunney’s bout with Tommy Gibbons a crucial contest in his career.
-Aside from being one of the top contenders, Gibbons held the distinction of being the only man to survive the 15 round distance with Dempsey in their infamous 1923 bout which bankrupted the town of Shelby, Montana.
+This made Tunney’s bout with Tommy Gibbons in New York a crucial contest.
+Aside from being one of the top contenders, Gibbons held the distinction of being the only man to survive the fifteen round distance with Dempsey in their infamous 1923 bout which bankrupted the town of Shelby, Montana.
 The crafty Gibbons never came close to winning, but so high was Dempsey’s stature that going the route with “The Manassa Mauler” qualified one for universal respect.
-Additionally, Gibbons had reeled off 11 straight victories since that contest, including big wins over Carpentier and Kid Norfolk.
+Additionally, the talented Gibbons had reeled off eleven straight victories since that contest, including big wins over Carpentier and Kid Norfolk.

-In front of a huge crowd at the Polo Grounds in New York City, Gibbons and Tunney squared off and Tunney went on to demonstrate the kind of strength and power few thought he could muster.
-Everyone knew he was a skilled boxer, so no one was surprised about his superior hand speed and timing, or the fact he set a pace with which Gibbons could barely keep up.
+The high-stakes nature of Tunney vs Gibbons was not lost on New York sports fans and a huge crowd flooded the Polo Grounds to see Tunney demonstrate the kind of strength and power few thought he could muster.
+Everyone knew he was a skilled boxer, so no one was particularly shocked about his superior hand speed and timing, nor the fact he set a pace which Gibbons could not manage.
 But to see him trade punches and win most of the exchanges with the same battler who had proven his worth against the great Dempsey was something of a revelation.

 The fight itself, while a spirited and entertaining affair, was not exactly high drama.
-As the rounds sped by it was clear to all that the better man that night was Tunney.
-The only question was whether he could do what Dempsey could not: stop the tough and hard-to-hit Gibbons before the final bell.
+As the rounds sped by it was clear to all that the better man that night was Tunney and the only question was whether he could do what Dempsey could not: get the job done before the final bell.

 At long last, Jack Dempsey had a legitimate opponent, a skilled, determined boxer good enough to knock out a man whom Dempsey had merely outpointed.
-Despite Tunney’s big win, almost no one gave him a chance to actually defeat the champion, but at least Dempsey could finally give the public a new chance to witness his savage attack and prodigious power.
-The following year over 120 000 people jammed the stands of the massive Sesquicentennial Stadium in Philadelphia expecting to see Tunney hit the deck and an American legend triumph once more.
-They were all in for a big surprise.
+Despite Tunney’s big win, almost no one gave him a chance to actually defeat the champion, but at least the public would finally have a new opportunity to see Dempsey in action.
+The following year over a hundred thousand jammed the stands of Sesquicentennial Stadium in Philadelphia to see Tunney take his shot against a living legend.
+As we all know now, everyone was in for a big surprise.

 — Michael Carbert